2019-20 ISPP DIETETIC INTERNS

 Bluffton's ISPP is part of the Nutrition and Dietetics Department.
 We are not a distance internship.
 Our interns are considered Bluffton University students and have the opportunity to take advantage of student recreational, technical and career development resources, as well as student health and counseling services.
 Interns may attend cultural, spiritual and athletic events on campus, which are often free for students.

-APPLICATIONS for the 2019-20 internship year will be accepted in DICAS in spring 2019.
-Check back for details.
+APPLICATIONS for the 2019-20 Bluffton internship year will be accepted in DICAS during second round application process.
+April 11-26, 2018.